 Public Health Services

-San Juan County Public Health offers many of the routine and travel vaccinations you need to stay healthy.
+San Juan County Public Health offers many routine and travel vaccinations to keep you healthy.
 Contact us at 970-387-0242 or info@sjcph.org to make an appointment.

 We accept many different insurance plans.
 To see if your insurance provider is on our list, click here.

-All San Juan County residents qualify for 10 FREE behavioral health sessions.
-Providers can also be contacted for crisis response, as available.
+All San Juan County residents can get 10 FREE behavioral health sessions.
+Counselors can also be contacted for crisis response, as available.
 View the contact information for the counselors here.

 San Juan County Public Health Service has COVID-19 vaccines as updated by the CDC.
 Call 970-387-0242 or email info@sjcph.org for more information.
-We no longer have access to free COVID-19 test.
+We do not have any more free COVID-19 tests.
+Contact your healthcare provider for testing.

 Walk-in Vaccine Clinics are usually every Thursday, 9:00 – 1:00 p.m. in November except for Thanksgiving.
-We can accommodate for a different time as needed AND NEW* Evenings and weekend appointments are available upon request!
+We can schedule different times as needed evening and weekend appointments are available upon request.

 If you suspect you have COVID-19, please contact your health care provider.
 Click here for a list of local licensed health care providers.